gokulvijayaramanuja/Implement-ARMA-in-Python/README.md

 ## AIM :
 To Write a Program to ARMA in Python
 ## Procedure:
-1.Import necessary libraries
+1 .Import necessary libraries

-2.Simulate an ARMA(1,1) Process
+2 .Simulate an ARMA(1,1) Process

-3. Plot the ARMA(1,1) Data
+3 .
+Plot the ARMA(1,1) Data

-4.Plot Autocorrelation and Partial Autocorrelation Functions for ARMA(1,1)
+4 .Plot Autocorrelation and Partial Autocorrelation Functions for ARMA(1,1)

-5.Simulate an ARMA(2,2) Process and Plot Its ACF and PACF
+5 .Simulate an ARMA(2,2) Process and Plot Its ACF and PACF
 ## PROGRAM:
 ```
 from pandas import read_csv